Progreso Latino Fund

 Left to right: Panelists/Latine Charitable Fund Founders Anaika and William Ocasio, Jacob Padrón, Dr. Cynthia Rojas and moderator Diana Campoamor.

-Dr. Cynthia Rojas is the principal and founder of To Your Growth, a management consulting company working with both nonprofit organizations and for-profit companies to maximize efficiency, resources and effectiveness.
-Rojas created a fund at The Community Foundation in memory of her father.
+Dr. Cynthia Rojas is the co-principal and co-founder of Rojas Blakely & Associates, a consulting firm dedicated to serving nonprofits in workforce development and economic mobility.
+Rojas created a fund at The Community Foundation in memory of her father, José Manuel Rojas.
 She is a past chair of the Progreso Latino Fund and was one of the original donors to the Fund.

 Moderator